 There’s nothing like the power of positive thinking.
 A positive attitude may make it easier to stay focused on achieving your financial goals.
-Or help you to keep going when times get tough.
-It’s just as important to put positive thinking into action.
 Here are a few tricks you can use to create a happier financial future for yourself.

 Picture your achievements

 Create a financial vision board.
-Think about your financial goal (e.g. erasing debt) then add pictures and words to represent your ideal financial life.
+Think about your financial goals, such as erasing debt or saving up for your dream vacation, then add pictures and words to represent your ideal financial life.

-Putting together your vision board may be as simple as cutting and pasting from old magazines, or using a low- or no-cost app.
+Putting together your vision board may be as simple as using an old magazine to cut and paste pictures, or using a low- or no-cost app.
 Many free versions come with templates to help you create basic boards that include pictures, words and music.
 You may have to pay a fee for a premium account for greater customization.

-Just be sure to check the app’s security settings and user ratings to make sure you’re getting a safe product.
+If you choose to use an app, check the app’s security settings and user ratings to make sure you’re getting a safe product.
 When using a smartphone or tablet, data fees may apply so check with your service provider.

-No matter which approach you use, make the board all about what you want to achieve.
+No matter which approach you select, use the vision board as a creative outlet and make it all about what you want to achieve.

 Make it personal